LottieFiles/lottie-docs/docs/rendering.md

 0          0        1 0
 0          0        0 1

-If you are handling an [auto orient](layers.md#auto-orient) layer, evaluate and apply auto-orient rotation
+If you are handling an [auto orient](layers.md#auto-orient) layer, evaluate and apply auto-orient rotation.

 Translate by `p`